allround-software-engineering/blog/docs/_posts/2020-07-05-elements-of-causal-inference-note-2.markdown

 Note to self: time is an intrinsic part of RL (Reinformcement Learning) problems.
 RL problems also allows agent to perform intervention.
 RL seems to be perfect framework for applying Causal learning.

+Note to self:  It would be nice if RL agent can learn causal relationship model of its action and environments.

 ### 1.4.2 Gene Perturbation

 In this example, observational data cannot tell apart of the actual underlying mechansim and cannot predict outcomes of an intervention ("phenotype after deletion of a gene" in this case).